fujiapple852/trippy/README.md

 Trippy can be configured with via command line arguments or an optional configuration file.
 If a given configuration item is specified in both the configuration file and via a command line argument then the latter will take precedence.

-The configuration file location may be provided to trippy via the `-c` (`--config-file`) argument.
+The configuration file location may be provided to Trippy via the `-c` (`--config-file`) argument.
 If not provided, Trippy will attempt to locate a `trippy.toml` or `.trippy.toml` configuration file in one of the following locations:

 - The current directory